Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 In a CSV file, each record has an identical list of fields.
 The sequence of these fields repeats predictably for any program to read in a structured way.
 Naturally, this is an ideal situation for Elasticsearch.

-In other cases, information cannot be organized in this ideal way.
-Consider a typical Linux system log.
 Multiple programs write their status or error messages to the same log file.
 On one line in the log, the last field might be an error code.
-But on the next line, the last field might be an IP address.
+But on the following line, the last field might be an IP address.
 This means that the parser now needs to have a way to “detect” what each field represents.
 Let’s look at how the Grok filter does this.

 Understanding Grok Patterns and Syntax